-- In Controller Application Options, make sure Steam Input Per-Game Setting is Forced Off and click OK.
+- In Controller Application Options, make sure the Steam Input Per-Game Setting is Forced Off and click OK.

 - Now go back to the Big Picture main page and go to Settings > Controller Settings.

-Fix 2.
-Reinstall Proper Controller’s Driver
+3. Reinstall the Proper Controller’s Driver

 Follow these steps to reinstall drivers: